MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-get-data.md

   > [!div class="mx-imgBorder"]
   > ![](media/data-manager-get-data-connection-settings.png "Get data connection settings")

-2. From the list of available entities, select the entity that you want to load. **In this step you can also perform transformation on the data.** For example, if you are ingesting data from CSV file and the first row has headers then you can use the **Transform Table** tab to select that transformation as shown below:
+2. From the list of available entities, select the entity that you want to load. **In this step you can also transform the data.** For example, if you are ingesting data from a .CSV file and the first row has headers then you can select **Transform Table** to do the following:

   > [!div class="mx-imgBorder"]
   > ![](media/data-manager-get-data-transform-table.png "Get data transform table")

-One other highly recommended transform is **Map to standard**.
-Customer 360 allows you to map data to Microsoft Common Data Model (CDM) during your ingestion process.
-In order to do this, click in the transform “Map to standard” and then **map fields from your source data to CDM fields** as show below:
+In addition, it is highly recommended to map your data to standard format of data.
+Customer 360 allows you to map your data to the **Microsoft Common Data Model (CDM)** during your ingestion process.
+In order to do so, select **Map to Standard**, and then map fields from your source data to CDM fields:

   > [!div class="mx-imgBorder"]
   > ![](media/data-manager-get-data-map-entity.png "Map to standard entity")

-3. Now click **Save** and this gives you the option to “Save” the data source:
+3. Select **Save** to save the data source:

   > [!div class="mx-imgBorder"]
   > ![](media/data-manager-get-data-map-contact.png "Map to standard entity Contact")

-4. After you “Save” the data source, hit **Refresh** to load data to Customer 360:
+4. After saving, select **Refresh** to load the data to Customer 360:

   > [!div class="mx-imgBorder"]
   > ![](media/data-manager-get-data-map-contact.png "Map to standard entity Contact")